 A characteristic of all financial institutions that accept public funds is that they are heavily regulated, not only because of their central importance to modern economies, but because most people would be unwilling to put their money in a financial institution if they did not believe it was safe to do so.
 If people kept their money instead of saving or investing it, then the allocation of economic resources would be much less efficient.

-Central banks are financial institutions that have the most influence over their economies, since they determine the money supply and key interest rates, and they regulate and monitor other financial institutions, especially depository institutions.
+Central banks are financial institutions with the most influence over their economies, since they determine the money supply and key interest rates, and they regulate and monitor other financial institutions, especially depository institutions.

 However, the main function of central banks is to regulate the money supply.
 The money supply must grow proportionately with the economy.